andrewheiss/mountainous-mackerel-docker/README.md

 ------------------------------------------------------------------------

-To maximize replicability, we wrote the manuscript using [Quarto](https://quarto.org/), which allowed us to mix computational figures, text, and tables with the actual prose of the manuscript.
+To maximize replicability, we wrote our manuscript using [Quarto](https://quarto.org/), which allowed us to mix computational figures, text, and tables with the actual prose of the manuscript.
 This means that there’s no need to rely on comments within code to identify